andrewbaisden/blog-posts/notes/8 GitHub resources for becoming a developer in 2022.md

-# 8 GitHub resources for becoming a developer in 2022

 Learning how to become a developer can be an extremely daunting process for beginners.
 I have put together a list of resources which is useful for both beginners and people who are already familiar with programming.

 This list covers: